 Traveling back down the Hornbeam Walk you encounter the path that takes you into the Dahlia Garden.

-This Garden is new for 2013 and features a path with a stunning border either side to create a garden 26 meters long by 12 meters wide.
+This Garden is new for 2013 and features a path with a stunning border either side to create a garden 26 metres long by 12 metres wide.

 The planting arrangement of flowers and grasses create a series of colourful flower-filled rooms running down the garden from top to bottom.
 Each individual room is planted with 4 varieties Dahila of the same form, whether it be cactus, ball, collarette and decorative.